-With the release of MailStore Server 12, we also launched a new, free add-on program for MailStore Server and the MailStore Service Provider Edition (SPE).
+With the release of MailStore Version 12, we also launched a new, free add-on program for MailStore Server and the MailStore Service Provider Edition (SPE).
 As well as SMTP and POP3 proxy functions, MailStore Gateway provides a simple email server that allows emails from cloud services such as Microsoft Office 365 and Google G Suite, or other email servers, to be archived, and it also replaces the MailStore Proxy.
 Thanks to MailStore Gateway, customers will be able to dispense with journal and archiving mailboxes from third-party providers in the future.
 At the same time, strong hybrid encryption of the emails stored in MailStore Gateway, together with secure transport connections via TLS, make for optimum safety and security.

 James Steel, Channel Sales Manager at MailStore, explains the benefits in a nutshell: “With over 155 million users globally, businesses using Office 365 are an important market for MailStore Software.
 We’re thrilled to announce the launch of the MailStore Gateway, which further underlines our commitment to users of the platform.
 It’s now a simple, ‘set and forget’ process to automatically store a perfect copy of all email conversations, independently of the Microsoft platform and easily accessible to users.”
 Taking MailStore Server as an example, this Feature Spotlight looks at what MailStore Gateway actually does and examines the various application scenarios.

 A note before we begin: Managed Service Providers (MSPs) can use MailStore Gateway in exactly the same way with the MailStore SPE.
 There’s also a spec sheet and a product video to give existing and prospective customers all the information they need.